-Quite naturally, since electricity is the fuel of an electrode boiler, the electric utility becomes the key to the feasibility of any electrode boiler installation.
+Quite naturally since electricity is the fuel of an electrode boiler, the electric utility becomes the key to the feasibility of any electrode boiler installation.
 If the utility is short of generating capacity, availability of energy may be a problem.
-Capital shortages and siting problems have resulted in tight electricity supplies in some areas.
+Capital, shortages, and siting problems result in tight electricity supplies in some areas.
 If the utility generates extensively with oil, the cost of electricity may also be too high.
-The efficiencies of the generating process make it more attractive to burn oil on-site, rather than to first convert it to electricity for transmission and consumption.
-Electrode boilers merit the most serious consideration in those areas where the electric utilities have adequate or even excess generating capacity (both present and planned), and where generation is based extensively on the use of hydro, coal or nuclear power plants.
+The efficiencies of the generating process may get more attractive to burn oil on site rather than be first converted to electricity for transmission and consumption.
+Electrode boilers may merit the most serious consideration in those areas where the electric utilities have adequate or even excess generating capacity (both present and planned), and where generation is based extensively on the use of hydro, coal or nuclear power plants.

 If the utility is in a favorable position, the relative cost and availability of alternate energy forms should be studied.
-Here, several unique characteristics of electricity must be considered.
-The economics of electrical generation dictate that utilities strive to maximize the use of these facilities (load factor).
-Unfortunately, electricity as such cannot be stored; if generated, and not used, it is gone forever.
-As a result, applications which avoid peaks, or which fill in valleys in a utility's seasonal or daily load pattern, are particularly attractive.
-Most utilities attach a cost to peak additions, demand charges, and many provide incentives to fill valleys in the form of lower "off-peak" rates.
-Rate incentives are often available for improvement in overall plant power factor.
-These special considerations can significantly alter the effective energy costs of any electrode boiler installation.
+Here several unique characteristics of electricity must be considered.
+The economics of electrical generation dictate that the utility try to maximize the use of the facilities (load factor).
+Unfortunately, electricity as such cannot be stored.
+If generated and not used, it is gone forever.
+As a result, applications which avoid peaks or which fill in the valleys in a utility seasonal or daily load pattern are particularly attractive.
+Most utilities attach a cost to additions, to peaks, to main charges, and many provide incentive to fill valleys in the form of lower off-peak rates.
+Rate incentives are often available for improvement in overall planned factors.
+These special considerations can significantly alter the effective energy cost of any electrode boiler installation.